Find a Pest Control Professional

-Have you ever noticed a bug dashing across your kitchen floor or scurrying under a baseboard and thought, “What in the world is that?”
+Have you ever seen a bug scurrying across your kitchen floor or under a baseboard and thought, “What in the world is that?”
 It’s clearly not a “common” pest like, say, a cockroach or spider.
 It’s something… different.
 If you’ve ever had this experience, the pest in question likely falls in a category we call “occasional invaders.”

 Some occasional invaders pose more serious threats than others.
 To determine the risk to your family, you will need to identify the species.
 A trained pest control professional will be able to properly identify a pest species and its threats, but you can also use this guide to do your best at determining what may be lurking within your home:

 - What to look for: Boxelder bugs are black with distinct reddish or orange markings on their dorsum and have an elongated, somewhat flattened shape.

 - Where you’re likely to spot them: These bugs get their common name from the fact that they are often found on and around boxelder trees.
 These occasional invaders congregate on the south sides of buildings, where the sun hits, and may migrate indoors during the fall.
 You might see them in small cracks and crevices in walls.
 They’ll reemerge in the spring.